Pyro-C/Pyro-C.github.io/book/Chapter 4 - Vectors/source.md

         cout << fruits[i] << endl;
     }
-This is a typical `for` loop like the one we learned about in the last chapter, but there's also another way you can loop through the elements of a vector—a special kind of `for` loop called a "range-based `for` loop".
+This is a typical `for` loop like the one we learned about in the last chapter, but there's also another way you can loop through the elements of a vector; a special kind of `for` loop called a "range-based `for` loop".
 Let's check out the syntax:

     // Here `fruit` is just a placeholder variable that will be filled in with each element.